TiWiseMa/techtonic-apprenticeship-initial-pre-work/README.md

 **Comment out HTML**
 - This did trick me a little bit.
 I had it confused with the Uncomment one at first but then with a little hint I remembered that you had to end it and start it two different times to ensure you did not Comment h1.

+### Introduction to Basic HTML and HTML5
+**Delete HTML Elements**
+- Deleting Elements such as the h1 is easy. just highlight the h1 and delete it.